 A native of Alabama, Dr. Aarhus received his Bachelor of Music Education degree from Auburn University and his Master of Arts and Doctor of Musical Arts degrees in Conducting from The University of Iowa.
 While at Iowa, he was the recipient of the prestigious Iowa Performance Fellowship and was a conducting student of Dr. Myron Welch.
 He also served as a graduate conductor for all of the concert bands, arranged music and wrote drill for the Hawkeye Marching Band, and was co-director of the Iowa Pep Band.
 During this time, he was also the director of the Southeast Iowa Concert Band at Iowa Wesleyan College for one year.
 Prior to his appointment at MSU, Dr. Aarhus was a successful high school and middle band director in the public schools of Lanett, Tallassee, and Mobile, Alabama.

-In the Spring of 2017, Dr. Aarhus received the A. Frank Martin Award from Kappa Kappa Psi for excellence in fraternity service, and in 2015, he received the Clyde Muse Service Award from the MSU College of Education and was a member of the George Duke Humphrey Faculty Leadership Program.
+The Southeast District of Kappa Kappa Psi recently named their "Outstanding Director/Sponsor" Award after Dr. Aarhus.
+Other recent honors and awards include the A. Frank Martin Award from Kappa Kappa Psi for excellence in fraternity service (2017), the Clyde Muse Service Award from the MSU College of Education (2015) and the George Duke Humphrey Faculty Leadership Program (2015).
 In 2010 and 2011, he was a recipient of the “StatePride” Award for excellence in teaching, research, and service.
 He was a clinician/instructor at the Smith-Walbridge Drum Major Clinics for 17 years, and in that capacity had the opportunity to teach hundreds of high school and college drum majors from across the country.
 He and his family reside in Starkville and are members of First Presbyterian Church, where he has served as Music Director since 2007.